 Fire Separation Protection

-The Office of Environmental Health & Safety is conducting a very large and very expensive project to repair damage to firewalls, fire dampers, and floor penetrations that has accumulated over the years.
-To see the firewalls demarcated refer to the building firewall maps page.
+The Office of Environmental Health & Safety is conducting an expansive project to repair damage to firewalls, fire dampers, and floor penetrations that have accumulated over the years.
+To see the firewalls demarcated, refer to the building firewall maps page.
 The following is a brief introduction to the issues and requirements for protecting these critical life safety structures.

-Proper installation requires outside contractors to install UL listed products that protect the penetration such as fire caulk, collars, or pillows.
-Below are some examples of typical penetrations on campus before and after they were corrected by an outside contactor.
-Note that sleeves that penetrate fire walls (such as for running wires though walls) must be sealed around the sleeve AND INSIDE THE SLEEVE.
+Proper installation requires outside contractors to install UL-listed products that protect the penetration, such as fire caulk, collars, or pillows.
+Below are some examples of typical penetrations on campus before and after they were corrected by an outside contractor.
+Note that sleeves that penetrate firewalls (such as running wires through walls) must be sealed around the sleeve AND inside the sleeve.

-Fire dampers are special vents that allow air to pass through fire walls to provide heating and cooling.
+Fire dampers are special vents that allow air to pass through firewalls to provide air ventilation.
 However, these vents are set to slam closed in the case of fire.
 Some dampers are wired into the fire alarm system and close whenever the fire alarm is triggered, but many more are held open until the heat of a fire reaches them.

-Unfortunately, since dampers are openings in walls, they are tempting to use as a quick way to run cables, piping, etc. Dampers can NEVER be obstructed…if something keeps them from closing they can’t do their job.
+Unfortunately, since dampers are openings in walls, they are tempting to use as a quick way to run cables, piping, etc. Dampers should NEVER be obstructed.
+If something keeps them from closing, they can’t do their job and fire could spread more easily.

 In addition, fire dampers in ductwork have an access hatch nearby that must be opened for regular inspection.
 Blocking these hatches with conduit, pipe, or even spools of wire is unacceptable!

-Again, please contact EH&S (x2924 or firstname.lastname@example.org) if you have any questions about fire dampers or a project you are undertaking.
+Please contact EH&S (940-898-4001, option 3, or firstname.lastname@example.org) if you have any questions about fire dampers or a project you are undertaking that may involve penetration of firewalls.